Mera Saaya: Plot

-After some drama, he asks her about her diary, which Geeta always keeps near to her and she fails to answer.
-He decides that she was just an impostor and asks the court to convict her.
-She becomes emotionally unstable after all this drama and ends up in a mental institute.
+After some drama, he asks her about her diary, which Geeta always keeps near her and she fails to answer.
+He decides that she is an impostor and asks the court to convict her.
+She becomes emotionally unstable and ends up in a mental institution.
 One night, she escapes from there and comes to Rakesh's house.
-There, she explains to Rakesh all that has happened.
+There, she explains to Rakesh what had happened.

 Geeta had a twin sister named Nisha, who was a bandit just like their mother.
-Geeta hides the fact about her criminal family and marries Rakesh.
-But one day her sister comes to her in a pitiable condition and asks her to give her shelter for one night.
-Geeta, seeing her sick get out of her house to buy medicine.
-But she doesn't want other family members to know about Nisha and makes Nisha dress like her and even gives her own mangalsutra to Nisha.
-But when she comes out, Ranjit singh, Nisha's husband mistakes her for Nisha and takes her away without giving her a chance to talk.
-When Ranjit Singh discovers that she wasn't Nisha, he wants to take her back, but police arrest them on their way back.
-While she was explaining all this to Rakesh, Ranjit Singh comes there and confirms her story.
+Geeta hid the fact about her criminal family and married Rakesh.
+But one day her sister arrived in a pitiable condition and asked her for shelter for one night.
+Geeta, seeing her sick, decided to buy medicine.
+As she didn't want her family members to know about Nisha, she switched attire with her twin and naively gave her mangalsutra to Nisha before heading out of the house.
+Ranjit Singh, Nisha's husband, mistook her for Nisha and takes her away without giving her a chance to explain.
+When Ranjit Singh discovers that she wasn't Nisha, he wanted to take her back, but the police arrested them on the way back.
+While she was explaining this to Rakesh, Ranjit Singh arrives and confirms her story.
 Police shoot him and he dies at Nisha's memorial.
-Rakesh and Geeta reconcile and start their regular life.
+Rakesh and Geeta reconcile and continue their domestic life.